 Make sure you install the filter correctly with the arrow pointing in the direction of the mower’s fuel flow.
 This means the arrow should be pointed toward the carburetor and away from the fuel tank.

-Clogged Fuel Lines on an Spartan Lawn Mower
+Clogged Fuel Lines on a Spartan Lawn Mower

 Solution: Use the fuel shut-off valve, located at the bottom of your fuel tank, to start and stop fuel flow.
-If your Spartan mower doesn’t use a fuel shut-valve, use hose pinch pliers to clamp the fuel lines to stop flow.
+If your Spartan mower doesn’t use a fuel shut-off valve, use hose pinch pliers to clamp the fuel lines to stop the flow.

 If you are unable to clear the fuel line so fuel can flow freely.
 Replace your fuel line.
 It’s also a good time to replace your fuel line before it starts leaking if the line is dry and showing signs of cracking.

-Bad Fuel Pump on an Spartan Lawn Mower
+Bad Fuel Pump on a Spartan Lawn Mower

-When the fuel pump has cracks, is damaged or leaking, you must replace it with a new one.
+When the fuel pump has cracks, is damaged, or leaks, you must replace it with a new one.